-For group members, any confilct of interest should be declared to other group members.
-Members of networks, committees, or similar bodies should make a declaration to their chairs.

-For other activist role holders the declaration should be made to the Chair of the Activism Sub-Committee via activism@amensty.org.uk.
+For group members any conflict of interest should be declared to other members of the group.
+Members of networks, committees or similar bodies should make a declaration to their chairs.
+For other activist role-holders, the declaration should be made to the Chair of the Activism Sub-Committee via activism@amnesty.org.uk

-Working in Partnership with staff
+Working in partnership with staff